 2. Exercise, physical activity and moving around

-Exercise has numerous benefits for those living with dementia.
+Exercise has numerous benefits for those receiving dementia care.
 Even an occasional walk has proven to help with sleep, boosting a person’s mood, and slowing down the onset of depression.
-Another stimulating dementia activity surrounds physical activities such as water aerobics, walking, fishing, and dancing are all great ways to help with some of the effects of Dementia.
+Other stimulating activities for dementia care clients include physical activities such as water aerobics, walking, fishing, and dancing are all great ways to help with some of the effects of Dementia.

 3. Listening to music